-There are two components to the Evidence Model, namely the evaluation component and the measurement model.
-The first concerns the qualities of the work products students have produced-e.g., quality, accuracy, elegance, strategy used, and so on.
+There are two components to the Evidence Model: the evaluation component and the Measurement Model.
+The first concerns the qualities of the Work Products students have produced-e.g., quality, accuracy, elegance, strategy used, and so on.
 The psychological perspective from which the designer views the task informs this component, since it determines the criteria for exactly which aspects of work are important and how they should be evaluated.
-These observable variables, whether quantitative or qualitative, are typically called "item scores."
-Evaluation procedures are defined to say how the values of observable variables are determined from students' work products.
+These Observable Variables, whether quantitative or qualitative, are typically called "item scores."
+Evaluation procedures are defined to say how the values of Observable Variables are determined from students' Work Products.
 Examples of evaluation procedures are answer keys, scoring rubrics with examples, and automated scoring procedures in computer-based simulation tasks.
-Several features of a single work product may be important for inference, in which case evaluation procedures must produce values of multiple observable variables.
-The EDMS 738 example shows the student final essay being scored in terms of how well the students have used of ECD terminology and applied ECD principles to the analyses of their chosen assessments.
+Several features of a single Work Product may be important for inference, in which case evaluation procedures must produce values of multiple Observable Variables.
+The EDMS 738 example shows the student final essay being scored in terms of how well the students have used ECD terminology and applied ECD principles to the analyses of their chosen assessments.

-While the evaluation component tells us how to characterize the salient features of any particular performance, it remains to synthesize data like this across tasks (perhaps different ones for different students) in terms of evidence for claims about what students know or can do.
+Although the evaluation component tells us how to characterize the salient features of any particular performance, data like this must also be synthesized across tasks (perhaps different ones for different students) in terms of evidence for claims about what students know or can do.
 We need a mechanism to define and quantify the degree to which any given response reveals something about the claim we wish to make.
-This is the role of the measurement model.
+This is the role of the Measurement Model.
 Each piece of data directly characterizes some aspect of a particular performance, but it also conveys some information about the targeted claim regarding what the student knows or can do.
-More specifically, a probability-based measurement model characterizes the weight and direction of evidence that observable variables convey about student model variables.
+More specifically, a probability-based Measurement Model characterizes the weight and direction of evidence that Observable Variables convey about Student Model Variables.
 Formal psychometric models for this step include item response theory models (univariate or multivariate) and latent class models (e.g., for mastery testing).
-More common is the informal approximation of taking weighted or unweighted scores over items, which suffices when all items contribute relatively independent nuggets of evidence about the same targeted proficiency.
+More common is the informal approximation of taking weighted or unweighted scores over items, which suffices when all items contribute relatively independent pieces of evidence about the same targeted proficiency.